EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 1. Open the file `src/dapr/components/secrets.json` in VS Code.
 This file will hold the secrets used in the application.

-1. Add the following content to the file:
+1. Paste the following snippet into the file:

    ```json
    {